electricimp/ConnectionManager/README.md

 The *onNextConnect* method queues a task (the callback) to run the next time the device connects.
 If the imp is already connected, the callback will be invoked immediately.

+There is no limit on the number of tasks that can be queued (excluding any memory / time restraints your application may have).

 *The callback method takes zero parameters.*

 ```squirrel